 Re, WiFi systems: we would suggest before deciding to use a WiFi based system that you check all of the tracks that you intend to use it at, a lot in NZ are extremely difficult to get full track coverage.

-4G telemetry around NZ at the present is patchy even when a cell tower is in sight, the data transition is very dependent on the usage of the tower that you and the car are connected too.
+4G and or 5G telemetry around NZ at the present is patchy even when a cell tower is in sight, the data transition is very dependent on the usage of the tower that you and the car are connected too.
 One day its good the next nothing.
 Antennas used are critical particularly on the car, ensure you are using the best for all telemetry.
 Cell networks are a finite rescores and shared with phones, Facebook, timing even the electricity meter street lighting etc. is connected to the network, its not easy.